jadjhaddad/mcp-dotnet-explorer/README.md

 ## License

-This is a utility tool for inspecting .NET assemblies.
-Use at your own discretion.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Jad Haddad